carlydekock/hike-app/README.md

 - Cypress app example and end-to-end testing with Cypress documentation [here](https://gist.github.com/kevinold/31dbbebd1cb75f311d798f5bc81574a4)
 - Regex to remove quotes for variable used in database query, from [StackOverflow](https://stackoverflow.com/questions/19156148/i-want-to-remove-double-quotes-from-a-string/19156197)
 - PostgreSQL [docs](https://www.postgresql.org/docs/current/textsearch-tables.html#TEXTSEARCH-TABLES-SEARCH) for doing a full text search
+- Refreshing a page in React from [Upmostly](https://upmostly.com/tutorials/how-to-refresh-a-page-or-component-in-react)

 ## Tech Used